Description

 Admission Deficiencies/Removal of Deficiencies

-Students who are admitted to CASNR with core course deficiencies must remove these deficiencies within the first 30 credit hours at UNL, or within the first calendar year at Nebraska, whichever takes longer, excluding foreign languages.
-Students have up to 60 credit hours to remove foreign language deficiencies.
+Students who are admitted to CASNR with core course deficiencies must remove these deficiencies within the first 30 credit hours at the University of Nebraska–Lincoln, or within the first calendar year at Nebraska, whichever takes longer.
 College-level coursework taken to remove deficiencies may be used to meet degree requirements in CASNR.

-Deficiencies in the required entrance subjects can be removed by completion of specified courses in the University or by correspondence.
+Deficiencies in the required entrance subjects can be removed by the completion of specified courses in the University or by correspondence.

 The Office of Admissions, Alexander Building (south entrance), City Campus, provides information to new students on how deficiencies can be removed.